jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 **Does `str` mean String data type?**
 <br>
-Not quite. str represents text data, but you can only use it through a reference like &str (a view of text stored somewhere else).
-String is text you own and can modify.
-Our sprite names like "grass" are baked into the program, so &str just points to that text without copying it - much more efficient than using String.
+Not quite. `str` represents text data, known as a **string slice**, but you can only use it through a reference like `&str` (a view of text stored somewhere else). `String` is text you own and can modify.
+Our sprite names like "grass" are baked into the program, so `&str` just points to that text without copying it - much more efficient than using `String`.

-`&'static str` means "a reference to a string slice that lives for the entire program duration."
+`&'static str` means "a reference (`&`), to a string slice (`str`) that lives for the entire program duration (`'static`)."
 This gives us the best of all worlds: memory efficiency (no copying), performance (direct access), and safety (Rust knows the data will always be valid).

 ```comic